helixml/docs/content/helix/private-deployment/controlplane.md

 Now run the installer and follow the instructions.
 You will be prompted before any changes are made to your system.

+You can also run `./install-helix.sh --help` to see what options are available.

 ## Examples

 ### Local Helix on Linux or Windows (WSL2) with a GPU